goldfinch-eng/mono/packages/docs/docs/reference/contracts/core/Fidu.md

 https://etherscan.io/address/0x6a445E9F40e0b97c92d0b8a3366cEF1d67F700BF

-Fidu (symbol: FIDU) is Goldfinch&#x27;s liquidity token, representing shares in the Pool.
+Fidu (symbol: FIDU) is Goldfinch's liquidity token, representing shares in the Pool.
 When you deposit, we mint a corresponding amount of Fidu, and when you withdraw, we burn Fidu.
-The share price of the Pool implicitly represents the &quot;exchange rate&quot; between Fidu and USDC (or whatever currencies the Pool may allow withdraws in during the future)
+The share price of the Pool implicitly represents the "exchange rate" between Fidu and USDC (or whatever currencies the Pool may allow withdraws in during the future)

 ### OWNER_ROLE